Volcanoes: Definition, Types, & Facts

 Hawaiian eruption: In this type of eruption, large quantities of extremely fluid basic lava flow out from a fissure or a central vent and forms a typical shield.
 Usually, explosive activity is not found in this type of eruption.

-Vulcanian eruption: The lava surface rapidly solidifies as having high viscosity. in A result of fast solidification, it building up pressure beneath the lava crust so there is continuous series of violent explosions during which large quantities of pyroclastic materials violently ejected from the vent.
+Vulcanian eruption: The lava surface rapidly solidifies as having high viscosity. in A result of fast solidification, it builds up pressure beneath the lava crust so there is continuous series of violent explosions during which large quantities of pyroclastic materials are violently ejected from the vent.
 It consisting ash, which gets distributed widely by wind.

-Pelean eruption: in this type of eruption the lave is extremely viscous, it mostly erupts in violent forms.
+Pelean eruption: in this type of eruption the lava is extremely viscous, it mostly erupts in violent forms.
 The most common silent feature of this eruption is the formation of “nuee ardentes” i.e. glowing clouds.
 The eruption is named after Mt.
-Pelee (West Indies), including 1902, where extremely violent eruptions have occurred.
+Pelee (West Indies), including 1902, where extremely violent eruptions occurred.